Week-Long Programs, 2023

 Get ready for a broad spectrum in this week-long adventure as we explore "all of the activities that every child should experience in their youth."
 Based on the popular books Dangerous Book for Boys and Daring Book for Girls, bring your weekly checklist to count off the new skills you learn each week: unicycling, juggling, graffiti art, fire making, fort building, snapping fingers, blowing bubbles, setting up a tent, spontaneous dramas, Black Jack, yo-yos, story-telling, archery, slingshots, capture the flag, nature explorations, bug hunts, soccer, baseball, paper airplanes, flag football, rockets, origami, Lego construction projects, swimming in Basalt Pool, and more.
 Bring a bike and helmet each day, or lock them up at the park, for daily field trips around Basalt.

 As our kids progress beyond the 6-10 year old camps, they require more.
 More space, more adventure, more freedom, and more challenging and purposeful activities to capture their interest.
 They require all of the socializing of their younger years, and a bit more nuanced guidance and supervision.
 Our Warriors program caters to this developmental leap by incorporating activities which require a bit more attention and effort along with a sweet mix of good old-fashioned play to highlight the lightness of summer.
-So where does the name Warriors Program come into play?
-Discussions, interactions, and performance expectations are grounded in the traits of a modern warrior: determination, inclusion, observation, patience, strategic thinking, leadership, creativity, and celebration.
-Come and join our Warrior tribe!

 Ages: 11-12 Years-Old